-Study assessments will be performed as indicated in the Schedule of Activities.
-Participants will be confined to the clinic from Day -1 until discharge on Period 2, Day 10.
+Study assessments will be performed as indicated in the Schedule of Activities (Section 1.3).
+Study participants will be confined to the clinic from Day -1 until discharge on Day 5 of Period 4.

-Disclosure Statement: This is a single group, single arm study that has no masking.
+Disclosure Statement: This is a crossover treatment study with 1 arm that has no masking.

 Number of Participants: Approximately 16 participants will be treated to ensure that 12 evaluable participants complete the study.
+If participants prematurely discontinue the study, additional participants may be randomized after consultation with the sponsor to ensure that 12 evaluable participants complete the study.